Academic year 2023/24

 Independent schools and non-maintained special schools – these are registered schools which do not receive government funding.
 They often charge fees for pupils to attend.

-State-funded nursery – these are nurseries maintained by the local authority in which they operate.
+State-funded nursery schools – these are local authority-maintained schools that focus exclusively on the early years.
 Other nurseries, such as private and voluntary nurseries, are not included in the school census.
 Schools with a nursery attached will complete the school census as a school rather than as a nursery.

 The primary population is projected to continue to drop to the end of the projection period in 2030, whilst the secondary population is projected to increase until 2024 then slowly begin to drop (see the Department's pupil projections release).

-The number of pupils in state-funded nursery has decreased slightly (1%) to 37,500, following a small increase in the previous year.
+The number of pupils in state-funded nursery has continued to decrease (by 2%) to 36,700.

-The number of pupils in state-funded AP schools has increased by 13% to 13,200.
-This follows a decrease of 9% in the year before, but is still lower than pre pandemic levels.
+The number of pupils in state-funded AP schools has increased by 20% to 15,900.
+The number of pupils in state-funded AP schools is similar to pre-pandemic levels.
 AP schools typically have high mobility with pupils having shorter spells than in other schools.

 For up-to-date information on open academies, free schools, studio schools and UTCs, see the monthly transparency data (opens in a new tab)